thesandboxgame/sandbox-smart-contracts/docs/topics/asset/giveaway/multiple.md

 ### 1. Add New Giveaway

-Only admin can add merkle roots and expiry times.
+Only admin can add merkle roots and expiry date.
 Admin is determined while deploying the contract.

 ### 2. Get Claimed Status

-To check the merkle trees for a particular user.
+Check the merkle trees for a particular user.

 ### 3. Claim MultipleTokens From Multiple MerkleTree

-Submit multiple Claims with multiple proofs and multiple merkle root hashes For multiple tokens from multiple giveaways (i.e. a Claim array) - see below for Claim object
+Submit multiple Claims with multiple proofs and multiple merkle root hashes.
+For multiple tokens from multiple giveaways (i.e. a Claim array) - see below for Claim object

 ### 4. Claim Multiple Tokens

-Submit one Claim with a proof and a merkle root hash For multiple tokens from 1 giveaway (i.e. a single Claim) - see below for Claim object
+Submit one Claim with a proof and a merkle root hash.
+For multiple tokens from 1 giveaway (i.e. a single Claim) - see below for Claim object

 -A Claim is made up of multiple ERC1155, ERC721 and ERC20 tokens as shown below.
 The salt param is optional.